Cheapest Mini Excavators (2023 Pricing by Brand & Model) 👷 💰

 Basically, the price of these units increases with an increase in their size and the ability to move debris.
 There are used mini excavators for sale that are priced below $30,000.
 However, these are rather basic, only capable of digging up to 6’ deep and unload at almost the same height.

 If you are looking for an affordable mini excavator that can do much more than that, there are still cheap used escalators that can dig up to 12’ and unload at higher points.
-All in all, the used and new excavator cost depends on its size and what it can do.
+All in all, the used and new excavator cost depends on their size and what they can do.

 Mini Excavator Features